 What Practical and Theory Does the CPR Course Cover?

-From the outset, Real First Aid training methods aim to establish practical application of theoretical knowledge.
+From the outset, Real Response training methods aim to establish practical application of theoretical knowledge.
 Students are encouraged to participate in emergency role-play exercises that stimulate genuine emergency responses, while course instructors guarantee the appropriate first aid techniques are being employed.
-First aid training provides greater treatment scope, especially when knowledge and skills are retained courtesy of Real First Aid Simulation Training.
+First aid training provides greater treatment scope, especially when knowledge and skills are retained courtesy of Real Response Simulation Training.

 Every type of CPR has specific guidelines that need to be followed for maximum life-saving potential.
 Some prominent CPR guidelines are as follows: